usckiki82/hello-world/doc/code_notes.rst

 Test Train Split
 ================
-*   On time series data should split in time order so that future events do not leak into the test data.
+*   Time series data should split in time order so that future events do not leak into the test data.
 *   More ways to account or test for data leakage
 *   Verify no target leakage = data included in training that would not be available at time of measurement / prediction
 *   Train test contamination by performing preprocessing steps using test or crossval data